gameworkers/CodeOfConduct/README.md

 ## Licence

 This Code of Conduct is based on the Code of Conduct for the Stumptown Syndicate.
-The original is available at [http://opensourcebridge.org/about/code-of-conduct/](http://opensourcebridge.org/about/code-of-conduct/) and is distributed under a [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/) license.
+The original is available at [http://opensourcebridge.org/about/code-of-conduct/](http://opensourcebridge.org/about/code-of-conduct/) and is distributed under a [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/) license (a copy can be found in this repository [here](LICENSE.md)).

 You are free to:

 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material for any purpose, even commercially.
 - The licensor cannot revoke these freedoms as long as you follow the license terms.